annabavaresco/ancm2024/docs/index.rst

 Questions you may have about the assignments/tutorials
 +++++++++++++++

+**Do I have to attend computer labs?**
+Attending computer labs is not mandatory, so no need to worry if you have schedule conflicts.
+If you don't, however, consider attending the computer labs in person, as it will make it easier for you to ask clarification questions to the TA(s) and/or discuss any doubts you may have with coursemates.

+**What do I have to submit?
+A notebook, a PDF, or both?**
+You should submit both a notebook and a PDF.
+The notebook should include the code to reproduce your analyses/results.
+As for the PDF, please include there any written answer/report that the assignment/question require.
+Consider also including some figures or tables, if you think it might be convenient to present your results more effectively.
+Tables and figures will not count toward the page/word limit (if there is any).

 **When will I see the grade for my assignment?**
 The TA(s) will do their best to grade the assignment as soon as they can, but it may not always be possible for them to grade each assignment before the next submission deadline.